labriata/jsinscience/README.md

 Example of integration of gaze tracking and a molecular viewer.
 Uses [WebGazer.js](http://webgazer.cs.brown.edu/) to track the user's eyes and [JSmol](http://jmol.sourceforge.net) to display the molecule.

+# Code
+The code for these examples is available at [the repository](http://github.com/labriata/jsinscience).

 # Authors
 [Luciano Abriata](https://github.com/labriata)
 Ported to GitHub by [Joao Rodrigues](https://github.com/JoaoRodrigues)